andrihadiansah/learn-javascript/README.md

 ## Prerequisites

-No prior programming experience is required.
-However, familiarity with basic computer usage and text editing will be helpful.
+No prior programming experience is required to start learning JavaScript.
+However, having a basic understanding of **HTML** and **CSS** is highly recommended for creating interactive and styled web pages with JavaScript.
+This knowledge will help you understand how JavaScript interacts with the content and layout of the page.

+- **HTML**: Understanding the basic structure of web pages, like how to create elements such as buttons, headings, and paragraphs.
+- **CSS**: Familiarity with styling web pages, including how to position elements, apply colors, and create layouts, to enhance the appearance of your web pages.

 ### Tools Needed